 - Create the signing certificate and provisioning profile on the Apple Developer portal.
 Download them both to your Mac.

-- Manually select a profile from the Team Name list. iOS Gateway automatically shows all profiles saved in the default location.
-Select the one you want to use, then select a Sign Identity from the drop-down list.
+- In the General tab, manually select a profile from the Profile drop-down list. iOS Gateway automatically shows all profiles saved in the default location.
 Note: The default profile location is ~/Library/MobileDevice/Provisioning Profiles.

 Your testing devices must be prepared for development use.
 You can find this information, as well as installation instructions, in Setting Up iOS Testing.